Escot History, Family Crest & Coats of Arms

 Distinguished members of the family include Sir Thomas Estcourt (c.
 1570-1624), an English lawyer and politician, High Sheriff of Gloucestershire in 1607, Member of Parliament for Gloucestershire in 1624; Sir Edward Estcourt of Salisbury; Richard Estcourt (1668-1712), an early English actor, active playing comedy parts in Dublin; and Sir Giles Estcourt, 1st Baronet (c.
 1601-1668), an English politician who sat in the House of Commons from 1628 to 1629, supporter of the Royalist cause in the English Civil War.

-He was from Newton in...
-Another 85 words (6 lines of text) are included under the topic Early Escot Notables in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) are included under the topic Early Escot Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Escot family

 Contemporary Notables of the name Escot (post 1700) +

 - Pozzi Escot (b.
 1933), American composer